Footminders Foot Care Products

-Heel Pain, Heel Spurs, Plantar Fasciitis: Causes and Treatment
+Heel Pain, Heel Spurs, and Plantar Fasciitis:

-Millions of people suffer from chronic heel pain (heel spur), making it by far the most common foot problem.
+Heel Pain-Plantar FasciitisMillions of people suffer from chronic heel pain, especially in the mornings after getting out of bed, making it by far the most common foot problem.
 Fortunately, for most people with heel pain or heel spurs, affordable heel pain relief solutions are now available.

-heel-pain-spur-vThe most common cause of heel pain and heel spurs is Plantar Fasciitis, which consistsin an inflammation of the Plantar Fascia.
-The Plantar Fascia, which supports the arch of your foot, is the flat band of tissue under the foot that connects your heel bone to your toes.
-Normally, the Plantar Fascia is flexible and strong.
-However, due to factors such as abnormal stress, excessive weight, age, or poor foot function, painful stretching and micro-tearing of the Plantar Fascia occurs leading to irritation and inflammation at the attachment of the Plantar Fascia into the calcaneus (heel bone).
+heel-pain-spur-vThe most common cause of heel pain is Plantar Fasciitis, which consists in the inflammation of the Plantar Fascia, which is the flat band of tissue that supports the arch of your foot..
+Due to factors mainly including over-pronation, painful stretching and tearing of the Plantar Fascia occurs, leading to inflammation at the attachment of the Plantar Fascia into the calcaneus (heel bone).
+Constant stretching of the fascia at the heel bone eventually leads to the development of a bony growth on the heel, which is called a heel spur.

 During rest (e.g. when you're asleep), the Plantar Fascia tightens and shortens.
 When body weight is rapidly applied to the foot, the Fascia must stretch and quickly lengthen, causing micro-tears in the Fascia.
 Hence, the stabbing foot pain with your first steps in the morning.